 Simmer all the ingredients together for about half an hour until sticky.
 Add half the sauce to the chicken before cooking it, then just before the chicken is done, baste again with the sauce.
 Heat the remaining sauce and pour it over your chicken before serving.
 Such a good way to treat the taste buds!

 If you’re without a BBQ and this article has made you salivate and cry a bitter tear of isolation, the solution is simple.
-Get yourself down to your local supermarket or hardware store and buy a barbie!
+Get yourself a barbie!
 If you can’t decide between gas or charcoal, or the various other features on offer, we’ve put together a guide to help you choose the BBQ for you!